-- 3.8 As part of Central Governments assessment of local authority performance every three years the public are asked to indicate whether they were satisfied or dissatisfied with the provision of bus services overall.
-In 2003/04 54% of respondents indicated that they were happy with bus services and this had increased to 66.4% in 2006/07. - 3.9 In addition Metro conducts regular Tracker Surveys to ascertain the public's attitude to public transport.
+3.9 In addition Metro conducts regular Tracker Surveys to ascertain the public's attitude to public transport.
 They are based on a CATI survey (computer aided telephone interviewing) with a representative sample of the West Yorkshire population (i.e. representative of the 5 local authorities).
 Sample size is around 750 people above aged 14 or over.
-Table 3.2 shows the results of this survey.
-Since 2004 the level of satisfaction has risen from 6.73 to 7.69 in 2009.
+Table 3.4 shows the results of this survey.
+Since 2004 the level of satisfaction has risen from 6.73 to 8.03 in 2010.
 Future reporting of satisfaction levels will be based on this Tracker survey.

-DATE SCORE
+Date Score

 2004 6.73

 2005 6.87

 2006 6.77

 2007 7.21

 2008 7.63

 2009 7.69

+2010 8.03

-Table 3.2 Tracker Survey of Users Satisfied with Local Bus Services, 2004 to 2009
+Table 3.4 Tracker Survey of Users Satisfied with Local Bus Services, 2004 to 2010

-Mandatory Indicator A4: Area Wide Cycle Flows
+Mandatory Indicator A4 : Area Wide Cycle Flows

 - 3.10 The West Yorkshire authorities are committed to encouraging cycling, for both commuting and leisure trips, through the provision of a high quality cycle network and through the inclusion of improvements for cyclists in the integrated corridor schemes. - 3.
 11 In response to the challenge of a national cycling target a methodology for measuring cycle flows throughout the area has been developed using National Traffic Census data.
-This survey is considered to be more indicative of wider cycle use than central area cordon counts and includes counts on all principal roads and a sample of minor roads counted for a 12 hour weekday over a 3 year cycle

-3.12 To establish the level of cycling within West Yorkshire use was made of the database of 12 hour manual classified counts supplemented with additional counts.
+This survey is considered to be more indicative of wider cycle use than central area cordon counts and includes counts on all principal roads and a sample of minor roads counted for a 12 hour weekday over a 3 year cycle - 3.12 To establish the level of cycling within West Yorkshire use was made of the database of 12 hour manual classified counts supplemented with additional counts.
 Following a trial of the methodology in Leeds the process has been extended to the whole of West Yorkshire for LTP2.
 Once again, only the sites which have at least one count during all of the three year periods are included in the statistic.
-This ensures that the dataset is a consistent set in terms of its constitution for the entire reporting period.

-3.13 Table 3.3 shows the average number of cyclists observed across all 295 survey sites.
+This ensures that the dataset is a consistent set in terms of its constitution for the entire reporting period. - 3.13 Table 3.5 shows the average number of cyclists observed across over 300 survey sites.
 The index shows the change in the level of cycling since the baseline of 2002/04 and this indicates a significant increase in cycling across all districts of West Yorkshire.
-The LTP2 target of a 10% increase by 2010/11 has already been exceeded and consideration is being given to stretching this target.
+The LTP2 target of a 10% increase by 2010/11 has already been exceeded.